 Are you looking for a trained Belgian Malinois to serve as both a companion and guard dog?
-If so, it’s important to know what to look for in a quality protection dog.
+If so, it’s important to know what to look for in reputable Belgian Malinois breeders.

 Here are a few tips to help you find the ideal family protection dog or police K9.

 Contrary to popular belief, it’s not always ideal to breed the best dogs from one litter to the best dogs from another.
 The Institute of Canine Biology reported on a 2014 study, which revealed alarming genetic traits in this breed that can negatively affect behavior and work performance.
-So there are a few things you should know about the Belgian Malinois.
+So there are a few things you should know about high-quality Belgian Malinois traits.

 The first trait is the tendency to circle.
 Circling behavior is a form of Obsessive-Compulsive Behavior or OCD.
 There are several other breeds that can have this type of OCD, but it tends to be more common in the Belgian Malinois.